atamalu/covid_loans/3_Top_Parent_Companies/3_top_parent_companies_basic.md

     ## [1] 13.54

-It turns out that 10 parent companies received about 13.54% of all grant money.
+The top 10 parent companies received about 13.54% of all grant money.